Back to Blog

 How do I know if I'm getting authentic products?

 Buy from Amazon Singapore directly or authorized sellers with high ratings.
 Check for proper packaging, batch codes, and QR codes if the brand uses them.
-MyProtein has a verification system on their website.
-Avoid deals that seem too good to be true — authentic protein under $35/kg is rare.
+ON and BSN both have authenticity codes on tub labels.
+Avoid deals that seem too good to be true — authentic name-brand whey under $40/kg is rare in 2026.

 When should I drink protein shakes for best results?